2018-2019 Theme House Proposal Requirements

 - Your proposed theme.

 - The names of two students who will act as the Theme House Coordinators for the house.
 These students will serve as liaisons to the Office of Residence Life and Health Education and are responsible for filling all beds in the house for the year.
-Should your theme be selected, the Theme House Coordinators must meet with the Assistant Director of Residence Life, Blake Reilly, to discuss community standards and THC responsibilities.
+Should your theme be selected, the Theme House Coordinators must meet with the Coordinator of Campus Life and Residential Programming, Nevo Polonsky, to discuss community standards and THC responsibilities.

 - The name of the Residential Fellow for the house.
 This person can be a faculty member, staff member, or administrator on campus who will agree to be your advisor.
 The Residential Fellow will need to meet with all students approved to be in the house before submitting their names to the Office of Residence Life and Health Education and confirm the serious intent of each student to live according to the theme.
 The Fellow is responsible for holding regular meetings with the house.
 Please include in your proposal information regarding the meeting schedule/agreement that has been arranged between your Residential Fellow and the Theme House.
 In addition, please provide a brief summary of the ways in which your house will actively collaborate with your Residential Fellow.
 Your Residential Fellow will also need to sign the Theme House Residential Fellow Agreement within this proposal.